-Speculation grew last week in Montana regarding potential merger/acquisition partners for the state's largest utility owner, South Dakota-based NorthWestern Energy Corp.
-But a NorthWestern spokesperson said the company's board has not set any timetable for deciding on competing offers, and would not speculate on any potential new suitors in addition to Black Hills Corp. and a public sector coalition of Montana cities, named Montana Public Power.
+Speculation grew this week in Montana regarding potential merger/acquisition partners for the state’s largest utility owner, South Dakota-based NorthWestern Energy Corp.
+But a NorthWestern spokesperson Wednesday said its board has not set any timetable for deciding on competing offers, and would not speculate on new entrants in addition to the previously announced interest by Black Hills Corp. and a public sector coalition of Montana cities named Montana Public Power.

-The Standard, published in Helena, MT, reported that NorthWestern spokesperson Claudia Rapkoch said the continuing board review process would take "several weeks, after which the board will evaluate any forthcoming offers."
+Coming out of NorthWestern’s announcement earlier in the year that its board of directors was reviewing several merger/purchase offers, the Standard, published in Helena, MT, reported that NorthWestern’s spokesperson Claudia Rapkoch said the continuing board review process would take “several weeks, after which the board will evaluate any forthcoming offers.”

 Along with the two newest reported suitors, the Montana newspaper noted the state’s second largest utility owner, North Dakota-based MDU Resources Group, has not thrown its hat in the ring for NorthWestern, saying publicly that it thinks both the Black Hills and Montana Public Power informal offers are too high.